appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

    - 4195328 Password returned in URL query string
    - 5244672 Session token in URL

-2. Provided evidence shall show either sensitive information is not being sent via the URL or an option exists to send sensitive data within the HTTP body or via Header values.
+2. Either sensitive information shall not be sent via the URL or an option shall exist to send sensitive data within the HTTP body or via Header values.

 *L2*